Bornane

 Bornane (or camphane) is a compound closely related to norbornane.

 Its name refers to Borneo, habitat of the tree Cinnamomum camphora from which bornane and related compounds can be extracted.

+Etymology and natural occurrence

+The name bornane is derived from Borneo, the island historically associated with natural camphor and borneol obtained from the Borneo camphor tree (Dryobalanops aromatica) and the camphor laurel (Cinnamomum camphora).
+These plants yield terpenoid compounds, including borneol and camphor, which share the same bicyclic skeleton as bornane.
+Bornane (also known as camphane) may therefore be regarded as the saturated parent hydrocarbon of camphor and related compounds.